NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 When the solution restore in VS runs, the check is done for every project individually.

 Prior to any project restore being run, in Visual Studio (and really in all products), we generate a complete DependencyGraphSec.
 See [SolutionRestoreJob](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Clients/NuGet.SolutionRestoreManager/SolutionRestoreJob.cs#L329) in VS. See [RestoreTask](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Core/NuGet.Build.Tasks/RestoreTask.cs#L136) for MSBuild/Dotnet.exe
-Given the transitive nature of restore, the full project closure of project inputs is required.
+Given the transitive nature of restore, the full project closure of project to be restored is required.
 Today that's done by cloning the project inputs and including them in DependencyGraphSpec for the project restore.
 That can be expensive.
 Given that all the package specs are known before any restore is run we can attempt to do a solution based restore.

-#### Project level restore outputs like assets file, msbuild files & the lock file
+See [DependencyGraphSpecRequestProvider](https://github.com/NuGet/NuGet.Client/blob/253a77105feba2fdc481efc041e0f01242902087/src/NuGet.Core/NuGet.Commands/RestoreCommand/RequestFactory/DependencyGraphSpecRequestProvider.cs#L83) for reference.

+#### Outputs

+##### Project specific

 Currently we only verify that the files exist on disk for our no-op check.
 Given the deterministic nature of the number of files, this is not the expensive part.
 Handled in the [NoOpRestoreUtilities](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Core/NuGet.Commands/RestoreCommand/Utility/NoOpRestoreUtilities.cs#L123).

-#### The needed packages on disk/packages folder
+##### Shared

 All the packages in the closure need to be on disk, either in the global packages folder or the fallback folders.
 Currently  in the [NoOpRestoreUtilities](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Core/NuGet.Commands/RestoreCommand/Utility/NoOpRestoreUtilities.cs#L123), in the same way as the project level restore outputs.